 I was born and raised in California but had never visited the redwoods of the coast until this last summer.
 Even though I had read about them, seen many beautiful photographs, and had seen real redwoods in California, none of that actually compared to walking through the quiet forest and spending time soaking in their shade.
 Their immense size can only be appreciated in person.

-What To See in the Redwoods
+What To See in the California Redwoods

-When raindrops fall in Redwood National Park it is a dramatic event.
+When raindrops fall in Jedediah Smith Redwoods State Park it is a dramatic event.
 I didn’t realize how unique it would be until we stood under the towering giants and looked up to see collected water droplets falling from 300 feet up above.
 Each drop collects more water as it rolls off of the tips of the needles and my kids found out it makes a really fun game to look up into the green canopy and try to catch these large drops in their open mouths.
 The best part as a mom was watching them run around like weirdos with their mouths gaping open, bumping into each other, like the ultimate game of “toss-the-popcorn-in-your-mouth.”

 Redwood National Park is large and spread out along the coast.
 Here are other great hikes in areas south of Jedediah Smith: Redwood Hikes for kids on California’s North Coast